aloneguid/bt/wrs/topics/picker.md

 # Picker

 Picker is a visual prompt that asks which browser you want to open a link in specifically, instead of matching a rule.
-It's invoked in the following situations.

 It can be invoked either manually or automatically, or both.
 To set this behavior, invoke the "Picker" menu from the main window: